-ENLT 230 3 cr.
+ENIT 230 3 cr.

 (CL) American Romanticism

-This course will deal with representative short works of America's six major Romantic authors: Emerson, Thoreau, Whitman, Hawthorne, Melville, and Poe.
+(Area A-1)This course will deal with representative short works of America's six major Romantic authors: Emerson, Thoreau, Whitman, Hawthorne, Melville, and Poe.

-ENLT 234 3 cr.
 (CL,W) Camelot Legend

-This course will examine the development of Arthurian legend-tales of knights and ladies associated with the court of King Arthur-from its early origins in Celtic and Latin medieval literature, through medieval romances and histories, culminating in Malory's Morte D'Arthur.
+(Area B-1)This course will examine the development of Arthurian legend-tales of knights and ladies associated with the court of King Arthurfrom its early origins in Celtic and Latin medieval literature, through medieval romances and histories, culminating in Malory's Morte D'Arthur.

-(CL,W) Literature in the Age of Chaucer (Area A) This course will explore 14th-century non-dramatic vernacular literature.
+(CL,W) Literature in the Age of Chaucer (Area B-1) This course will explore 14th-century non-dramatic vernacular literature.
 In addition to Chaucer, authors studied may include Langland, Kempe, and the Pearl Poet.